Jekton/PassKeeper/README.md

 You can use a single seek to generate 32 bytes data or use two seeks to generate IV and salt separately.

-Note: While generate your own IV and salt, make sure that you use the same params persistently.
+Note: While generating your own IV and salt, make sure that you use the same params persistently.